 3. Treat the Treated Areas 48-hours Post Surgery

 Liposuction is a fairly easy procedure to recover from, but you will still be in mild to moderate pain for the first forty-eight hours after the surgery.
 Your doctor may prescribe medications like codeine to manage your pain, and you can also take acetaminophen.
 If your pain does not start to improve within the first two days, contact your doctor.

 The first day after your surgery, you’ll likely see some fluid coming from your incisions.
 This is completely normal and nothing to worry about.
 You’ll probably also see bruising around the incision sites; these should clear up within a week or two of the procedure.

-4. The First Two Weeks
+4. Plan Your Next Two Weeks

 You’ll need to be the most careful for the first two weeks after your procedure.
 It’s important to wear your compression garment around the clock and get up and move around every couple of hours.
 This will help reduce swelling and prevent you from developing blood clots.

 You’ll also need to avoid bathing or showering during this time, but you can give yourself a sponge bath and have a loved one help you wash your hair over a sink.
 After five days or so, you’ll have a follow-up visit with your doctor; if things have gone well, you will be able to remove your compression garment to shower.
 However, for the next week and a half, you’ll need to wear the compression garment any time you’re not in the shower.